darchr/gem5art/docs/npb-tutorial.md

 make suite HOOKS=1
 ```
+`HOOKS=1` flag in the above make command enables the ROI annotations while compiling NPB workloads.
 We are specifically compiling OpenMP (OMP) version of class A, B, C and D of NPB workloads.

-To configure the benchmark build process, the source of NPB we are using relies on modified make.def and suite.def files (build system files).
+To configure the benchmark build process, the source of NPB which we are using relies on modified make.def and suite.def files (build system files).
 Look [here](https://github.com/darchr/npb-hooks/blob/master/NPB3.3.1/NPB3.3-OMP/README.install) in order to understand the build process of NAS parallel benchmarks.
 'suite.def' file is used to determine which workloads (and of which class) do we want to compile when we run 'make suite' command (as in the above script).
-You can look at the modified suite.def file [here](https://github.com/darchr/npb-hooks/blob/gem5art-npb-tutorial/NPB3.3.1/NPB3.3-OMP/config/suite.def).
+You can look at the modified suite.def file [here](https://github.com/darchr/npb-hooks/blob/master/NPB3.3.1/NPB3.3-OMP/config/suite.def).

 The make.def file we are using add OMP flags to the compiler flags to compile OMP version of the benchmarks.
 We also add another flag '-DM5OP_ADDR=0xFFFF0000' to the compiler flags, which makes sure that the gem5 magic instructions added to the benchmarks will also work in KVM mode.
-You can look at the complete file [here](https://github.com/darchr/npb-hooks/blob/gem5art-npb-tutorial/NPB3.3.1/NPB3.3-OMP/config/make.def).
+You can look at the complete file [here](https://github.com/darchr/npb-hooks/blob/master/NPB3.3.1/NPB3.3-OMP/config/make.def).

 In npb/, create a file post-installation.sh and add following lines to it: